elisavetchatz/ElectionUi/README.md

 ### License
 This project is licensed under the MIT License.

 Developed with ❤️ in Python.
+Specifically designed for a Christmas gathering with the family!